-Impairment of Long-Lived Assets - Long-lived assets such as property and equipment and intangible assets are reviewed for events or changes in circumstances, which indicate that their carrying value may not be recoverable.
-Further, long-lived assets held for sale are to be stated at the lower cost or fair market value less costs to sell.
+Impairment of Long-Lived Assets - Long-lived assets such as property and equipment, software and website development costs, trademarks and other intangible assets are reviewed for events or changes in circumstances, which indicate that their carrying value may not be recoverable.
+Further, long-lived assets held for sale are to be stated at the lower of cost or fair value less costs to sell.

 Contributed Goods and Services - Contributed services are recognized by the Foundation if the services received (a) increase or enhance long-lived assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
-The accompanying statement of activities reflects \$600 of donated professional meeting space rental for a support group meeting during the year ended September 30, 2016.
+No contributed goods or services were received during the year ended September 30, 2017.